 I think about this sometimes as I wipe down the tiles in my kitchen.
 I long ago stopped pulling out a mop to clean this spot that needs cleaning at least once a day.
 It’s just more efficient to get down on my hands and knees with a damp cloth and wipe the floor by hand.
 One tile at a time.

 Cleaning an entire sticky floor can seem like a daunting job, I always notice, but anyone can wipe one square foot of tile at a time.
 If I keep working, all those tiles eventually add up to a clean floor.

 “Faithfulness in little things is a big thing,” St. John Chrysostom reminds us.

 I need to remind myself more often that one small thing at a time is all God ever asks me to do.
-All the little things – spilled juice, phone calls, grammar lessons, e-mail replies, laundry piles, baseball games, Band-Aids, and sticky tiles – add up to God’s great big will for me every day.
+All the little things – spilled juice, phone calls, grammar lessons, e-mail replies, laundry piles, baseball games and other fun games (learn more about them here), Band-Aids, and sticky tiles – add up to God’s great big will for me every day.

 One thing at a time.
 I think I can do that.
 And you can, too.